vita-student-projects/BEV_group4/README.md

 As for the video input mode,

 ## Project Evolution
+Although the passage from $IoU$ to $DIoU$ loss function has proven successful in better representing pedestrians and small objects with extreme aspect ratios, the accuracy should be higher if human lives are at stake.
+There are multiple interesting paths that could be explored to further increase the model's prediction accuracy.

+One option is to implement the CIoU (Complete IoU) and train the model with this loss function.
 <div>
 <p align="center">
 <img src="images/evol.png" width="500"></img>
 </p>
 </div>
 <br />

+Another option is to train on datasets that are rich in crowdy environments to have a better representation of pedestrians and bicycles.

 ## References
 <a id="1">[1]</a>